 Environmental factors such as living close to people who drink alcohol, social factors including religion, culture, family, and work, and psychological factors like mental health conditions like depression, may also lead to alcoholism.
 People with mental health conditions such as depression tend to drink alcohol as an escape and slowly find themselves drinking more over time.

-Studies of twins, adoptions, and other studies of families have been able to show links between genetics and alcoholism.
-Other studies involving alcohol and genetics include:4
+Studies of twins, adoptions, and other studies of families have been able to show links between genetics and alcoholism, further answering the question “is alcoholism genetic?”, while other studies involving alcohol and genetics include:4

 Scientists bred two strains of mice, with one strain not genetically sensitive to alcohol, while the other was acutely sensitive to alcohol.
 These two groups of mice behaved differently when exposed to the same amount of alcohol.
 The sensitive mice passed out quickly and lost their inhibition compared to those genetically less sensitive to alcohol.

 A genetic predisposition to alcoholism increases your chances of alcohol addiction in the following ways: